tighten/quicksand/README.md

 # Quicksand

-Schedule a force delete of your soft deleted Eloquent models after they've been soft deleted for a given period of time.
+Schedule a force delete of your soft deleted Eloquent models or pivot tables after they've been soft deleted for a given period of time.

 Quicksand is an Artisan command that you can run in your scheduler daily.